RealOrangeOne/django-tasks/README.md

 - `task_result`: The running task result
 - `attempt`: The current attempt number for the task
+- `metadata`: A `dict` which can be used to write arbitrary metadata.
+Keys starting `_django_tasks` should be reserved for backend implementations.
+Metadata when a task is finished, regardless of whether it succeeded or failed.

 This API will be extended with additional features in future.